streetwriters/notesnook/docs/help/contents/privacy-mode.md

 # Privacy mode

-> error For Linux users
+> error Not available on Linux
 >
 > Privacy mode is not available on Linux.